 If you have been injured while working as a longshore or harbor worker, it is important that you have a South Texas LHWCA attorney on your side who is well-versed in maritime law and the LHWCA.
 At Arnold & Itkin, we recognize the importance of these types of claims and how they affect each client’s livelihood.
 This is why we work tirelessly to achieve the best possible results for our clients, so they have the ability to take care of themselves and their families.
 We are prepared to go the distance in our efforts to help our clients fight for their health and their future.
 We are the leading offshore injury lawyers in the nation, and our attorneys can help you move forward with grace and confidence.

-Review your legal options with our firm today.
-Contact our South Texas LHWCA attorneys today for a free consultation: (888) 493-1629.
+Review your legal options with our firm.
+Contact our South Texas LHWCA attorneys for a free consultation: (888) 493-1629.